Leenleyashley/Interview-Task/README.md

 ## What out-of-the-box, free applications can be used to achieve this proxying?
 -Nginx
 -Apache
--Ngrok and Pagekite to enable cloud access localhost via an url link.
+-Ngrok and Pagekite to enable cloud access localhost via a url link.

 ## Provide a solution using one of these applications (if you found one).
 Any Computer In the LAN with site X access.